UniversalDependencies/UD_English-LinES/README.txt

 For version 2.9:
   * Negative adverbs consistently given UPOS PART and
   * consistent annotation of 'with' as 'mark' when introducing a subordinate clause such as 'with the rush hour at full force'

+For version 2.16
+  * Several changes in annotation to make it more similar to the UD guidelines for English
+  * Extension with some 450 sentences from Cusk's Outline.

 --- Machine readable metadata ---